fun things to do with kids in angels camp california

 Kids riding wooden wageon Columbia Californa

-Columbia started as a tent-and-shanty town in 1850.
+Columbia, the "Gem of the Southern Mines," started as a tent-and-shanty town in 1850.
 At one time, it was the second largest city in California, but today it's one of the best preserved Gold Rush towns.
-Wander around Columbia, the "Gem of the Southern Mines."
-It's pedestrian-only, except for the stagecoach stop, and you might see kids in pioneer clothing, rolling wooden hoops down the street.
+As you wander around Columbia with kids, it's pedestrian-only, except for the stagecoach stop, and you might see children in pioneer clothing, rolling wooden hoops down the street on living history days.

 Columbia State Historic Park